 The Executive Council consists of the President, President Elect, Vice President, Secretary, Treasurer and the Chief Executive Officer.
 These individuals meet regularly to ensure the Chamber is fulfilling its mission: to support, promote, and advocate for community and business success.

-President-Elect – Mike Gibbs, President, Kensington Management Group Ltd.
+President – Mike Gibbs, Consultant, Kensington Management Group Ltd.

-Vice President – Shomari Scott, Director-Business Development, Health City
+President-Elect – Shomari Scott, Director – Business Development, Health City Cayman Islands

 Treasurer – Colin Robinson, Director, Strategic Risk Solutions

 Jennifer Cowdroy – Director & Co-Owner, Island Montessori

 David Johnston – Managing Director, Corporate Electric Ltd.

 Omari Corbin – Area Vice President, RBC Royal Bank (Cayman) Limited

 Richard Harrison – Chief Executive Officer, Greentech Solar Limited

 Marc Langevin – General Manager, The Ritz-Carlton, Grand Cayman and President, Cayman Islands Tourism Association